ShubhKotnala/RandomWords_Flutter/README.md

-# flutter_app
+# Random Words Generator

-A new Flutter application.
+A sample application to generate random words using Flutter SDK.

 ## Getting Started